VidathD/tryhackme/README.md

-# tryhackme
+# TryHackMe

 Notes and writeups of tryhackme rooms.